hammaazarok/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# WEBPACK TEMPLATE^
+# To Do List

-web pack template to use on future webpack projects
+a to do list javascript app buit using webpack and es6

 ## Getting Started

 - Clone the repo.